Lt Col R. Carroll (Director)

 Highly qualified freshmen and sophomores can compete nationally for the In-College Scholarship Program.
 Express Scholarships may be available to students pursuing degrees the Air Force deems “critical” (Computer/Electrical/Environmental Engineering, Foreign Languages, and Nursing).
 Scholarships cover tuition and most fees, $900 annually for textbooks, and include a monthly stipend ($300-$500).
 Four-year scholarships are available for eligible High School Seniors.
 These applications are due via www.afrotc.com by December 1.

-The Army Reserve Officer Training Corps (ROTC) program provides full-time college students the opportunity to pursue a commission in the U.S. Army, U.S. Army Reserve, or the Hawai'i Army National Guard.
+The Army Reserve Officer Training Corps (ROTC) program provides full-time college students the opportunity to pursue a commission in the U.S. Army, U.S. Army Reserve, or the Hawai‘i Army National Guard.
 Officers may be commissioned on active duty, in a reserve component while pursuing a civilian career, or receive an education delay to earn a graduate or professional degree.
-Four-year, three-year, and two-year programs are available.
+There are 4-year, 3-year, and 2-year scholarships available.

 The Academic Program

-The four-year program is divided into a two-year basic and two-year advanced course.
+The 4-year program is divided into a 2-year basic and 2-year advanced course.
 The basic course is for students who enter ROTC in their freshman year.
 With approval, students may enter ROTC in their sophomore year and compress the basic course requirements.
 This traditional program offers a moderately paced course of military and academic training resulting in completion of ROTC and eligibility for a commission on graduation day.
 All basic courses are electives, and no obligations are incurred.
-The advanced course includes a five-week summer camp between the junior and senior years held at Fort Lewis, Washington.
-Pay for the advanced course is $450-500 per month during the school year and approximately $900 plus free room and board for the five weeks at camp.
+The advanced course includes a 5-week summer camp between the junior and senior years held at Fort Knox, Kentucky.
+Pay for the advanced course is $450-500 per month during the school year and approximately $900 plus free room and board for the 5 weeks at camp.
 To be eligible for the advanced course, a student must (a) be a U.S. citizen or U.S. national, (b) successfully complete the basic course or its equivalent, and (c) meet other statutory and regulatory requirements.

-The two-year advanced program can be taken without the basic course by students who attend and complete a four-week summer camp at Fort Knox, Kentucky, for which the student receives approximately $600.
-Likewise, veterans of all services, three-year JROTC graduates, and national guardsmen and reservists may be exempt from the basic course.
+The 2-year advanced program can be taken without the basic course by students who attend and complete a 4-week summer camp at Fort Knox, Kentucky, for which the student receives approximately $600.
+Likewise, veterans of all services, 3-year JROTC graduates, and national guardsmen and reservists may be exempt from the basic course.
 Should an individual qualify, select, and complete this option, he or she is eligible to receive a commission upon graduation.
-Students must have four semesters of college work remaining after finishing the basic summer camp (or qualifying for the exemptions).
+Students must have 4 semesters of college work remaining after finishing the basic summer camp (or qualifying for the exemptions).
 Advanced course students must have completed 60 credits and be full-time students.

 In addition to the courses summarized in the course descriptions, cadets will be required to meet professional military education requirements prior to graduation and commissioning.
 This requirement consists of one course in military history.